rjennett/life/README.md

 ## Attributions

-This project uses assets from the free license of the lovely Sprout Lands asset pack created generously shared by [Cup Nooble](https://cupnooble.itch.io/).
+This project uses assets from the free license of the lovely Sprout Lands asset pack created and generously shared by [Cup Nooble](https://cupnooble.itch.io/).